dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t1-sprint1.md

 * submit zenhub link to your workspace
     * showing new assignments
     * and all of your previous sprint finished!
-* submit wiki page link to your retrospective
+* submit link to your retrospective issue